edwarner/GettingCleaningDataCourseProject/README.md

 1. README.md - This file - a description of how this project was completed.
 2. run_analysis.R - the R code that loads the original data, cleans it, then outputs the tidy data
-3. CodeBook.md - a description of the features in the tidy mean_activity_subject.txt file
+3. CodeBook.md - a description of the features in the "tidy and clean" mean_activity_subject.txt file
-4. mean_activity_subject.txt - the tidy data
+4. mean_activity_subject.txt - the "tidy and clean" data

-###The R Script (Run_analysis.R) completes the analysis of the data.
-It performas the following:
+###The R Script (run_analysis.R) completes the analysis of the data.
+It performs the following steps:

 1. Loads all the data from the original train and test sets (
 2. Combines the train and test sets into single tables